argoproj/argo-cd/docs/developer-guide/contributing.md

 As is the case with the development process, this document is under constant change.
 If you notice any error, or if you think this document is out-of-date, or if you think it is missing something: Feel free to submit a PR or submit a bug to our GitHub issue tracker.

-If you need guidance with submitting a PR, or have any other questions regarding development of ArgoCD, do not hestitate to [join our Slack](https://argoproj.github.io/community/join-slack) and get in touch with us in the `#argo-dev` channel!
+If you need guidance with submitting a PR, or have any other questions regarding development of ArgoCD, do not hesitate to [join our Slack](https://argoproj.github.io/community/join-slack) and get in touch with us in the `#argo-dev` channel!

 ## Before you start